State Guide

 Marion County (Indianapolis)

 As the Unigov consolidated county, Marion County covers approximately 396 square miles.
 It is the most active court jurisdiction in the state.
 Marion County Superior Courts handle the bulk of civil and criminal caseload; the Circuit Court also operates.
 Both appear in MyCase.
-Marion County's rapid recent growth (second-largest county gain in Indiana in 2024) means address history can shift frequently.
+Marion County's rapid recent growth means address history can shift frequently.

 Lake County (Gary/Hammond)